Revenue Legislation Amendment Bill 2024

 “Sadly, many young people have actually given up.
 They believe that they will never be able to own their own home.”— 2025-02-18View Hansard

-Supports the bill as a fresh start for Queensland, celebrating the removal of two taxes and the government's commitment to treating taxpayers' money with respect.
+Supported the bill as delivering a fresh start for Queensland, arguing taxes are better off in the pockets of everyday Queenslanders and celebrating the removal of two taxes in the government's first bill of the year.

 That the amendment be agreed to